Why Enroll in Kinesiology at MSU?

 - KIN supports participation at professional meetings through a competitive research fellowship, as well as travel funds available to every KIN graduate student.

-- KIN is affiliated with the College of Education, which boasts several top-10 ranked programs, including elementary and secondary education programs which have been ranked #1 in the country for more than a decade.
+- KIN is affiliated with the College of Education, which boasts several top-10 ranked programs, including elementary and secondary education programs which have been ranked #1 in the country for more than two decades.